 “When his body was being cremated, there were many miraculous sights such as a white cloud in the shape of a dragon floating above, an interlaced net of various colored rainbows in the surrounding environment of the earth and sky, and the simultaneous blossoming of azalea flowers.”

-In the beginning you sought out study and
+In the beginning, you sought out study

-In the middle you solely endeavored in attending your sacred father.
+In the middle, you solely endeavored in attending your sacred father.

-At the end, you made a family and widely spread your father’s teachings.
+In the end, you made a family and widely spread your father’s teachings.

 ’bri gung gdan rabs gser phreng